aarongilly/aarongilly.github.io/_gillespedia/ideal-exercise-routine.md

 Within flexibility and coordination, don't just stretch your hamstrings every morning.
 Do different flexibility programs.
 Do yoga lead by multiple different instructors of different styles.
 Do pilates.
 Do dance and gymnastics.
 Do sports of all varieties.

-Most important than specifically *what* you do, though, is that you do *something.* Something **is better than nothing.
+Most important than specifically *what* you do, though, is that you do *something*.
+Something is better than nothing.
 Take rest days, but don't take rest *months*.
 The key is to keep at it.
-You don't need to be going forward quickly, just don't stop going forward.
+You don't have to be going forward quickly, just never stop going forward.

 # Example Weeks